chirpstack/chirpstack-docs/src/v4-breaking-changes.md

 Custom ADR algorithms must now be implemented in JavaScript.
 In ChirpStack v3 algorithms needed to be implemented in Go and then compiled using the Go toolchain.

+## Gateway discovery

+The gateway discovery feature has been removed.
+The problem is that this is not supported by the Basics Station packet-forwarder (see [#26](https://github.com/lorabasics/basicstation/issues/26)).
+As well, some gateways have RF filters on the RX and TX path to filter out noise.
+In regions where the uplink frequencies are not equal to the downlink frequencies, these filters would prevent proper gateway to gateway communication.